There are 4 parts to this post.

 I followed up, but they still wouldn't touch base about their suppliers.

 TokyioMilk is a company I've tried to contact multiple times but never heard back from.
 Years ago, they were in the process of acquiring Leaping Bunny certification, but they stopped the process and never followed through.
 This to me raises a red flag.

 I hope this post is helpful to all the perfume lovers out there!
-I’ll be updating this list as I hear back from companies, so keep an eye out for that as well.
-Don’t hesitate to contact me if you think any other companies should be on the list.
+I'll be updating this list as I hear back from companies, so keep an eye out for that as well.